 Dual Use and Dual Use Research of Concern: Between Science Misuse of Science and Science Communication

-How it all started: Dual Use Research of Concern and our Project
+How it all started in 2018: Dual Use Research of Concern and our Project

-Recycling metals from electronic waste and returning them to the community as valuable metal resources - that is what our project is about.
+Recycling metals from electronic waste and returning them to the community as valuable metal resources - that is what the project 2018 was about.
 A highly relevant step in this process is the uptake of metal ions such as copper into bacteria.
-We found the microorganism Acidithiobacillus ferrooxidans, a bacterium used in the industrial process of bioleaching of copper ores which lives under extreme environmental conditions (Romo, E. et al., 2013).
-We wanted to transfer and optimize its copper uptake system into the model organism Escherichia coli (E. coli).
+The 2018 Team found the microorganism Acidithiobacillus ferrooxidans, a bacterium used in the industrial process of bioleaching of copper ores which lives under extreme environmental conditions (Romo, E. et al., 2013).
+They wanted to transfer and optimize its copper uptake system into the model organism Escherichia coli (E. coli).
 Together with the other components of our project, our E. coli should be capable of digesting electronic waste and form nanoparticles that could be used for various new applications.
-But a closer look also revealed the potential for abuse of our project: In the wrong hands our bacteria could theoretically be used intentionally for digesting working electronics although at extremely low rates with very limited capabilities.
-However, this could be misperceived by the public.
+But a closer look also revealed the potential for abuse of the project: In the wrong hands this bacteria could theoretically be used intentionally for digesting working electronics although at extremely low rates with very limited capabilities.
+However, this could lead to a wrong public perception.

-This technomoral scenario derived from our own project idea shows that research results could be used for benevolent and malicious applications alike.
-We addressed this problem by working with metal ions dissolved in mining drainage instead of recycling electronics.
-Nevertheless, we got curious and wanted to know how scientists in general deal with similar problems when they appear.
-During our research on how to deal with such ethical dilemmas we came across the terms Dual Use and Dual Use Research of Concern (DURC).
-We were quite startled that no one of our team learned about this in their academic education although our team is formed by members of different fields of life sciences.
-Unfortunately, addressing this issue has shown itself to be far from trivial as we did not even know who to address at our own university as we just got in touch with DURC issues through iGEM.
-Consequently, we investigated whether other students and scientists deal with similar problems.
-Therefore, we put a lot of time and effort into education and outreach on ”biosecurity”, “Dual Use”, and “Dual Use Research of Concern” at our university and on an international level.
+This dystopic scenario derived from our own project idea shows that research results could be used for benevolent and malicious applications alike.
+The 2018 team addressed this problem by working with metal ions dissolved in mining drainage instead of recycling electronics.
+During the research on how to deal with such ethical dilemmas they came across the terms Dual Use and Dual Use Research of Concern (DURC).
+They were quite startled that no one of their team learned about this in academic education although the team was formed by members of different fields of life sciences.
+Unfortunately, addressing this issue has shown itself to be far from trivial as they did not even know who to address at our own university as they just got in touch with DURC issues through iGEM.
+Consequently, they investigated whether other students and scientists deal with similar problems.
+Therefore, they put a lot of time and effort into education and outreach on ”biosecurity”, “Dual Use”, and “Dual Use Research of Concern” at Bielefeld university and on an international level.

 But first: Let’s get the Definitions straight!